wpscanteam/blog/_posts/2019-07-12-lots-of-wpvulndb-changes.markdown

 ## Latest vulnerabilities API endpoint for paid users

-Having API endpoints where users can access the latest WordPress, Plugin and Theme vulnerabilities has been a a feature that has been requested a lot from our users.
+Having API endpoints where users can access the latest WordPress, Plugin and Theme vulnerabilities has been a feature that has been requested a lot from our users.

 Shortly we will be releasing these new API endpoints for paid users: